-Who can believe we’re already half way through 2019!
-The second half of the year tends to be even faster, so now is the time to start thinking of you planning for the Peak Season ahead.
+Who can believe we’re already half way through 2020!
+What a year it has been.
+The second half of the year tends to be even faster (is that possible), so now is the time to start thinking of you planning for the Peak Season ahead.

 Keeping ahead of the rush is critical in ensuring that you don’t end up with a unbearable migraine along with late cargo arrivals this year.